junxit/us-congress-bills-113/bill.md

 The Under Secretary shall—

 - **(1)** develop and maintain a prioritized list of observation data requirements necessary to ensure weather forecasting capabilities to protect life and property to the maximum extent practicable;
-- **(2)** undertake, using OSSEs, OSEs, AOAs, and other appropriate assessment tools, ongoing systematic evaluations of the combination of observing systems, data, and information needed to meet the requirements developed under paragraph (1), assessing various options to maximize observational capabilities and their cost-effectiveness;
+- **(2)** undertake, using OSSEs, OSEs, AOAs, and other appropriate assessment tools, ongoing systematic evaluations of the combination of observing systems, data, and information needed to meet the requirements listed under paragraph (1), assessing various options to maximize observational capabilities and their cost-effectiveness;
-- **(3)** identify current and potential future data gaps in observing capabilities related to the requirements under paragraph (1); and
+- **(3)** identify current and potential future data gaps in observing capabilities related to the requirements listed under paragraph (1); and
 - **(4)** determine a range of options to address gaps identified under paragraph (3).

 ## § 8.
 Observing system simulation experiments